An Example of Why Uninsured Motorist Coverage is Necessary in Atlanta

 What’s the difference?
 Well, add-on insurance does what it says.
 It adds on right on top of whatever insurance the at-fault party has.
 That’s really important in those situations where the at-fault party only has a small amount of coverage – which won’t cover everything that your case entails.
 Then, your insurance comes on, and it adds right on top of whatever the limits are of the other driver.

 Now, the difference in coverage one is also just what it says, which is why I don’t like it as much.
 It only covers up to the difference between the at-fault insurance minus your insurance.
 So, let’s say you’ve got a scenario where there’s $25,000 of liability limits of the at-fault and you’ve got $25,000 of UM difference in coverage.
 It means 25 minus 25 is zero, and you have no UM coverage in that scenario.
 So, you only cover yourself if the party – at fault party – is uninsured in that scenario.

-Another example – 25 at fault, 50 difference in coverage.
-Well, what happens there is 25 from at fault and then 25 from your UM.
-So you can see why even if you’ve got to go with difference in coverage, you want that to be at least a hundred thousand if not much more.
+Another example is $25K at fault, $50K difference in coverage.
+Well, what happens there is $25K comes from at fault and then $25K from your UM.
+So, you can see why even if you’ve got to go with difference in coverage, you want that to be at least a hundred thousand, if not much more.